macbuse/macbuse.github.io/SANYA/sanya.md

 ## Igor Rivin

-- me: sure it's complicated but I can probably integrate out some of the variables
+- **me:** sure it's complicated but I can probably integrate out some of the variables
-- Igor : yeah, but you'll probably get the same identity back
+- **Igor:**yeah, but you'll probably get the same identity back
 $$\sum \frac{1}{1 + e^{\ell(\gamma)}} = \frac{1}{2}$$